 Is agarwood safe to use during pregnancy?
 Consult a professional.

 Is agarwood essential oil safe for children?
 For kids age 2+, according to Eden's Garden.
 Consult a professional.

-Cautions: Because agarwood oil is one of the rarest and most expensive oils, it is frequently adulterated.
+Cautions: Because agarwood oil is one of the rarest and most expensive oils, it's frequently adulterated.

 Aromatherapy: A Complete Guide to the Healing Art: In ayurveda, agarwood is primarily used as a religious incense.
 The oil is a bitter digestive tonic that relieves indigestion.
 The essential oil is also a skin tonic and useful for easing joint, muscle, and nerve pain.

 Salvatore Battaglia: Agarwood may help alleviate anxiety, nervous tension, and restlessness.
-In Traditional Chinese Medicine, the cooling nature of this essential oil suggests it calms the Heart and soothes an agitated Shen.
+In Traditional Chinese Medicine, the cooling nature of this essential oil suggests it calms the Heart and soothes agitated Shen.
 The scent is spiritually elevating and reminds us that we are not alone on our journey.

 Aromatics: Agarwood can deepen a sense of personal awareness and is a great choice for meditation and perfumes.
 The oil also helps soothe ongoing stress, while inspiring strength and clarity.
 To release cycles of worry and encourage deep, restorative rest, make a roll-on blend of agarwood in jojoba oil and use before going to bed.